-The LIC product is generated from a threshold-based algorithm using MODIS surface reflectance data, which records the percentage of light reflected by the surface of the earth.
+The LIC product (v1.1) is generated from a random forest algorithm using MODIS Terra Level 1B data, which records the percentage of light reflected by the top of the atmosphere.

-The retrieval algorithm using a set of thresholds turns the satellite observations into labels as either lake ice, open water or cloud cover.
+The retrieval algorithm using a well-trained random forest classifier turns the satellite observations into labels as either lake ice, open water or cloud cover.
 Moreover, a global water mask is employed as auxiliary data to filter land and ocean pixels.
-The ATBD (RD- 1) provides the complete details of the algorithm to produce LIC in v1.0.
+Details of the random forest algorithm and its assessment for lake ice cover mapping from MODIS Level 1B imagery are described in Wu et al. (2021).